InspectorIncognito/AndroidRequestsBackups/README.md

 sudo -u root python manage.py crontab add
 ```

 You can check the all the jobs an user owns this way.
-Only make sure only the `root` owns the `AndroidRequestsBackups` jobs.
+Just make sure only the `root` user owns the `AndroidRequestsBackups` jobs.
 Open a terminal and type:
 ```(bash)
 sudo -u <username> python manage.py crontab show